Vehicle Permit to Travel to Mexico —

 - Remove valuables from your vehicle.
 Partial theft is not covered on your insurance policy.

-- If you have any questions concerning driving regulations in Mexico, contact the nearest Mexican Consulate.
+- If you have any questions concerning driving regulations for vehicle permits to travel to and throughout Mexico, contact the nearest Mexican Consulate.
 The Mexico Government Tourist Organization (MGTO) can also answer driving-related questions.